June-Skeeter/Module6_GEOS270/docs/Application_Part3.md

 nav_order: 3
 ---

+# Data Visualization
+{: .no_toc }

 1. TOC
 {:toc}

-# Looking at the Relationships
+# Plotting Relationships

 Now that we've classified the data, lets look for some patterns.
-The video instructions below use the old Rural/Urban classification as an example.
-In the video I show you how to create **Bar Charts** and **Box Plots**.
+The video instructions below use the old Rural/Urban classification as an example to show you how to create **Bar Charts** and **Box Plots**.
 These are two useful tools for learning more about our data.
 Use the video guide below to create:

 1) A **Bar Chart** showing the total population by Population Centre and Rural Area Classification

 2) A **Box Plot** of Income_on_Food by Population Centre and Rural Area Classification

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PPaDjj07tRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### QA

+Box plots are most useful for looking at counts [T/F]

 ### QA